Back to School: How to make this a great year

 Whether you are a student or the parent of a student, you likely have one thing on your mind as the new school year begins: academic performance.
 From kindergarteners to graduate level college students, concentration and learning are critical and directly related to how successful the year is and how bright the future looks career wise.

-wondering what academic performance has to do with a fitness blog.
+You may be wondering what academic performance has to do with a fitness blog.

 The answer?
 Everything.
 The research is conclusive: physical exercise directly impacts how well a student does academically.